Cantharidin: Pharmaco-chemical isolation

 Cantharidin was first isolated as a chemically pure substance in 1810 by Pierre Robiquet, a French chemist then living in Paris.
-Robiquet isolated cantharidin as the active ingredient in pharmacological preparations of Lytta vesicatoria, a.k.a.
-“Spanish fly,” a species of blister beetle.
+Robiquet isolated cantharidin as the active ingredient in pharmacological preparations of Lytta vesicatoria (Spanish fly), a species of blister beetle.
 This was one of the first historical instances of the identification and extraction of a simple active principle from a complex medicine.

 Robiquet found cantharidin to be an odorless and colorless solid at room temperature.
 He demonstrated that it was the active principle responsible for the aggressively blistering properties of the coating of the eggs of the blister beetle, and additionally established that cantharidin had toxic properties comparable in degree to those of the most virulent poisons known in the 19th century, such as strychnine.